microscope-monkeypox

 • Vaccination is a good way to prevent mpox infection, but does not fully protect.
 In fact, cases of post-vaccination mpox infections have been reported.
 Exact data on the degree of individual protection after vaccination are not yet available.

-General measures remain necessary:
+Other general measures remain necessary:

 • Isolation in case of complaints